-18. In the 20 years since the Cairo Conference, life expectancy has increased worldwide, furthering gains achieved in earlier decades.
-Life expectancy at birth for the world as a whole rose from 64.8 years in the period 1990-1995 to 70.0 years in the period 2010-2015, a gain of 5.2 years (see figure VII).
-The gains achieved by the world's major areas ranged from 3.3 years in North America to 6.5 years in Africa.
-Particularly noteworthy is the fact that the least developed countries made substantial progress, gaining 8.9 years of life expectancy over the same period.4
+18. In the 20 years since the ICPD, life expectancy has increased worldwide, furthering gains achieved in earlier decades.
+Life expectancy at birth for the world as a whole rose from 64.8 years in 1990-1995 to 70.0 years in 2010-2015, a gain of 5.2 years (figure 7).
+The gains achieved by the world's major areas ranged from 3.3 years in Northern America to

+6.5 years in Africa.
+Particularly noteworthy is the fact that the least developed countries made substantial progress, gaining 8.9 years of life expectancy over the same period.8